-Thank you for the wonderful dinner party you hosted on the 20th.
+Thank you for the wonderful dinner party you hosted on the 25th.
 The roasted lamb was exquisite and I thoroughly enjoyed getting to know Barack and Michelle.
-Marjorie and I are planning a dinner party of our own in October, and I’ll be sure to call you to check with your calendar very soon.
+Marge and I are planning a dinner party of our own in October, and we would love it if you would come.

 These thank-you note samples illustrate some of the most common ways to write a proper thank-you letter, but there are many more ways to write a thank-you note from the heart.